Mare clausum

-Mare clausum (legal Latin meaning "closed sea") is a term used in international law to mention a sea, ocean or other navigable body of water under the jurisdiction of a state that is closed or not accessible to other states.
+Mare clausum (legal Latin meaning "closed sea") is a term used in international law to refer to a sea, ocean or other navigable body of water under the jurisdiction of a state that is closed or not accessible to other states.
 Mare clausum is an exception to mare liberum (Latin for "free sea"), meaning a sea that is open to navigation to ships of all nations.
 In the generally accepted principle of international waters, oceans, seas, and waters outside national jurisdiction are open to navigation by all and referred to as "high seas" or mare liberum.
-Portugal and Spain defended a Mare clausum policy during the age of discovery.
+Portugal and Spain defended a Mare clausum policy during the Age of Discovery.
 This was soon challenged by other European nations.

 History

 From 30 BC to AD 117 the Roman Empire came to surround the Mediterranean by controlling most of its coasts.
 Romans started then to name this sea mare nostrum (Latin for "our sea").
 At those times the period between November and March was considered the most dangerous for navigation, so it was declared "mare clausum" (closed sea), although bans on navigation were probably never enforced.
 In classical law the ocean was not territorial.
-However, since the Middle Ages maritime republics like the Republic of Genoa and the Republic of Venice claimed a "Mare clausum" policy in the Mediterranean.
-Also Nordic kingdoms and England, required passage rates, monopolies on fishing and blocked foreign ships in their neighboring seas.
+However, since the Middle Ages maritime republics such the Republic of Genoa and the Republic of Venice claimed a "Mare clausum" policy in the Mediterranean.
+Nordic kingdoms and England also required passage rates, enforced monopolies on fishing, and blocked foreign ships in their neighboring seas.